jolicode/JoliTypo/README.md

 ### Contribution guidelines

-- You MUST write code in english;
+- You MUST write code in English.
-- you MUST follow PSR2 and Symfony coding standard (run `composer cs` on your branch);
+- you MUST follow PSR2 and Symfony coding standard (run `composer cs` on your branch).
-- you MUST run the tests (run `composer test`);
+- you MUST run the tests (run `composer test`).
-- you MUST comply to the MIT license;
+- you MUST comply with the MIT license.
 - you SHOULD write documentation.

 If you add a new Fixer, please provide sources and references about the typographic rule you want to fix.